CS-433/ml-project-2-segmentedsouls/README.md

 This script includes the code for training the StarDist model.
 It sets up the model architecture, compiles it with the necessary configurations, and trains it on the provided dataset.

 ### `stardist.ipynb`
+#### THIS SHOULD BE THE FIRST FILE YOU RUN TO DOWNLOAD THE DEPENDENCIES
 This Jupyter notebook serves as a comprehensive guide and demonstration of the entire workflow.
 It walks through cross-validation, data visualization, model training, and evaluation, providing a hands-on experience with the StarDist model.
-You can choose what you whant to try by changing the global variable in the beggining of the notebook
+You can choose what you want to try by changing the global variable at the beginning of the notebook

 ## Cellpose: Resources and Files